 So how do you make your mobility application rise above the rest?

-British Parking Association research has found that the average motorist in the UK spends nearly four days every year looking for parking, and that four in ten motorists say finding somewhere to park is a stressful experience.
+Before the pandemic, British Parking Association research found that the average motorist in the UK spends nearly four days every year looking for parking, and that four in ten motorists say finding somewhere to park is a stressful experience.
 In addition to the impact this has on drivers and passengers, there is an economic effect as well, with potential journey makers staying at home rather than making trips to work, or to shop.